daikoderu/uma-braccio-digital-twin/README.md

 A custom library for the robot, inspired by the [BraccioRobot library](https://github.com/stefangs/arduino-library-braccio-robot).

+### physicalTwinDriver

+A driver to connect and synchronize the robot's state (physical twin) with a data lake.

 ### useModel

-The USE model that represents the robot.
+A USE model that contains a replica of the robot (digital twin).

 ### useConnector